1092 IT Operations Support Admin II

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-If you have any questions regarding this recruitment or application process, please contact the exam analyst, Jonathan Pettey, by telephone at 415-554-1636, or by email at email@example.com
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Michelle Chee, by email at firstname.lastname@example.org.

 Candidates deemed eligible and admitted to the examination process will be administered a multiple choice test designed to measure knowledge, skills and/or abilities in job-related areas which may include but not limited to: knowledge of technical, operational, and analytical problem solving support; installation, maintenance, expansion, and upgrading of software, hardware, networks, desktops, and mobile devices; and common operating systems.